You are here

 - Engage with leading industry players and build a professional network in the blockchain community.

-The program combines two weeks of training workshops with a two-day “Blockathon for Social Good".
+The two-week program combines case-based and protocol-focused training workshops with a two-day “Blockathon for Social Good".
 Workshops are designed and delivered in collaboration with our industry and academic partners, and cover a wide range of topics.
 In the lead up to the Summer Institute, workshop participants will be provided access to a detailed Syllabus, which provides details about the topics, readings and/or software to be referenced and used in each workshop.

 From 2019's Participants: